mgood7123/AndroidUI-Test-Framework/README.md

 the above progress bars and table are drawn using the powerful `Spectre.Console` library

-the output of the `BenchmarkTest` is subject to change if it can better reflect benchtest data
+the output of the `XMarkTest` is subject to change if it can better reflect `benchmark data`

 # why this framework?